joemarlo/ATUS-matching/README.md

 - Do we need full matching?
 Or just matching for all of 2007 or all of 2009
 - Should we also try IPTW matching?
 - How to do hard and soft matching?
 Just stratify and then propensity scores?
+- Should we match on day of the week (currently all data is filtered to weekdays) and season?
+- How do handle conditional fields in propensity score matching (e.g. `partner_working`)?

 ### Current matching results